 Monitoring MAP Compliance Across Authorized Resellers

-The proxy requirements for MAP monitoring include:
+The proxy requirements for MAP monitoring:

 Identifying Unauthorized Distribution Channels

-Discovery methods powered by proxy infrastructure include:
+Discovery methods powered by proxy infrastructure:

 Geographic Brand Monitoring Across Markets You Do Not Operate In

-Geographic brand monitoring addresses several scenarios:
+Geographic brand monitoring addresses a few scenarios:

 Domain Monitoring for Typosquatting and Phishing